Arcachofo/SimulIDE-Knowledge-Base/1-Circuit/Components/Modular Components/Modular.md

 ## Creating component folder

-The simplest way is to use the the component name for the folder and all files as explained [[Custom Components#Creating component folder|here]].
+The simplest way is to use the the component name for the folder and all files as explained [](1-Circuit/Components/Custom%20Components.md#Creating%20component%20folder|here).

 But it is possible to use different file names or use packages from other components.
 To do this, you need to specify paths for these files as explained below.